enochian/enochian.github.io/_posts/2015-7-11-vision-voice.md

 Using this scheme, we are also left to wonder: Where is Assiah?
 Does Assiah simply correspond to the physical planets, elements and zodiacal regions?
 Are there occult methods for exploration of these?

+We may also ask, what of the Qliphoth?
+Early in my magical training (as a young man would), I became curious as to whether there existed a "negative world" version of the Enochian Calls, which called the Shells of the Qliphoth instead of the Spheres of the Sephirah, and nagged my teachers with this question.
+Reading through the *V&V*, however, I see that there are many places where the Qliphoth *do* seem to shine through—for instance, the 18th Aethyr seems to suggest the Qlipha of Tiphareth (a crucified bat) and Resh (the crucified children from the Sun Tarot card) in a nightside setting, which is explicitly referred to as the "empty shell" of the Aethyr.
+This suggests that the Qliphoth bleed through into the Aethyrs themselves; it also *may* put to rest another question: are the Qliphoth a "fifth world," "below" Assiah, or are there in fact Qlipha of all 400 spheres (now making 400 spheres and 400 shells total—and what of Da'ath)?
+This seems a more elegant theory.
+Additionally, we are regularly confronted with the image of the Dragon throughout the Aethyrs, who represents the Qlipha and Shells (which may also simply be the non-Supernal sephira), as elucidated in the Golden Dawn rituals and in Mathers' translation of Knorr von Rosenroth.
+And we must not forget the role of Coronzom himself; who (at least according to Kenneth Grant, hardly a primary source), forms a gateway into the Qliphothic Tree itself, via ZAX and/or Da'ath.

+We are left to ponder the relation of the symbols of the Dragon, The Beast, BABALON and Coronzom to the Qliphoth as they relate to the Aethyrs and the overall apocalyptic drama of Revelation, the Spirit Diaries and the Book of the Law.

 ##Operating Procedures

 Crowley's initial experiments were undertaken by modifying the 19th Call for each Aethyr, and then scrying the Spirit Vision—astral travel or willed imagination—which is outlined in the grade papers of the Golden Dawn.
 More precise methods, involving prepartory pentagrams and grade signs, are given in his later paper *Liber Chanokh*.
 None of this is found in Dee and Kelley; they are Golden Dawn methods.
 9 years passed between his initial investigation of Aethyrs 30 and 29 and the Algerian experiment; this Crowley attributes to having increased his Grade or spiritual maturity to now be able to handle the visions.
 This factoring of the observer and their responses to messages, as well as changing information, perhaps, may be applied in reverse to Dee and Kelley.
 Crowley's line, again from the *Confessions*, is: "Anyone might use the Key for any Aethyr he chose, but he would either get no vision at all or expose himself to deception, and that probably of the deadly dangerous kind."